Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-Conducted in-depth research on the FlexEdge brand and its target audience.
+Performed comprehensive research on the FlexEdge brand and its target audience.

-Created detailed wireframes and established the overall visual design direction for the project.
+Developed detailed wireframes and defined the project’s overall visual design direction.
 2. **Theme Setup & Customization**
 Installed WordPress and configured all essential plugins.